 There are many different devices which can be used for air sampling:

-In some industries, these instruments are a legal requirement in order to detect the concentration of potentially harmful airborne substances within an worker’s breathing area.
+In some industries these instruments are a legal requirement to detect the concentration of harmful airborne substances in a worker’s breathing area.
 These include aerosols, dusts, fumes, smokes and mists.
-All are a danger to health, as small particles can settle on the lining of the lungs, causing respiratory problems.
+All are a danger to health, as small particles can settle on the lining of the lungs and cause respiratory problems.

-By taking air samples, employers can ensure their workforce are safe from exposure to airborne contaminants.
-This is a legal requirement in many industries.
+By taking air samples, employers can protect their workforce from exposure to airborne contaminants.